NAKED BIKE: HELMET KALEIDOSCOPE (2017)

-I was asked by Katie McKay, publisher of Modern Moto Magazine, a magazine geared towards women riders, to contribute an article to the May, 2017 issue.
-I wanted to do something new.
-It was February, a New York City winter, the deadline was March and most riders didn’t do winter riding.
-I decided I’d concentrate on gear, specifically helmets.
+I was asked by Katie McKay, publisher of Modern Moto Magazine, to contribute to the May 2017 issue.
+It was February, a New York City winter—the deadline was March, and most riders weren’t on the road.
+I decided to focus on gear, specifically helmets.

 Modern Moto Magazine, Issue 2, May 2017